OHSU-FM/reindeer/README.md

 **Data exploration**

- - *Spreadsheets*: View collected data in a row and column format
  - *Reports*: Statistics and charts related to collected data
  - *Chart builder*: Create custom charts and graphs out of collected data